FOR SOLO VOICES, WOMEN’S CHOIR, AND ENSEMBLE

-SEMMELWEIS is an 80-minute work to be performed as a continuous song cycle, abstracted from direct plot or historical documentary.
+SEMMELWEIS is a 75-minute continuous song cycle, abstracted from direct plot or historical documentary.
 The “story” is symbol-driven and tightly integrated with movement, staging, lighting, projection, and voiceover design to convey the essential narrative outline.
-It is scored for 3 soloists, women’s chorus (8 voices minimum, SSS MMM AA), one male soloist (bass-baritone), and four instrumentalists (piano/organ, violin, accordion, double bass), electronic sound elements, and onstage instruments that are played by the members of the chorus (music boxes, accordions, bells, singing bowls, and other simple percussion).
+It is scored for women’s vocal ensemble (8 voices minimum, SSS MMM AA), one male soloist (bass-baritone), and four instrumentalists (piano/organ, violin, accordion, double bass), electronic sound elements, and onstage instruments played by the members of the chorus (music boxes, accordions, bells, singing bowls, and other simple percussion).

-Much of the musical and dramatic weight of the work is on the female chorus, who represent different women haunting Semmelweis’s failing mind (patients, mothers, midwives, nurses, his wife).
-The piece embraces a mostly seamless feel, woven from instrumental or un-texted choral music that allow the song-like arias to stand out.
+Most of the musical and dramatic weight of the work is on the chorus of women, who represent different women haunting Semmelweis’s failing mind (patients, mothers, midwives, nurses, his wife).
+The work has a mostly seamless feel, woven from instrumental or un-texted choral music that allow the song-like arias to stand out.
 The staging is abstract and suitable for contemporary performing arts spaces or music theater venues, as well as small-to-medium opera houses.